The history of floristry

 Ancient Greece (600–150 BC)

-Floristry was mainly decorative, used for homes, wreaths and clothing.
+Floristry during this period was mainly decorative, used for homes, wreaths and clothing.
 Herbs were often included.
-Greeks preferred triangular designs with symmetry and limited colour palettes, especially white.
+The Ancient Greeks preferred triangular designs with symmetry and limited colour palettes, especially white.
 Common flowers included roses, hyacinths, lilies and violets.

 Ancient Rome (28 BC–325 AD)